G-ZNJ8QW23K9

 Expert Witness Services

-Our professional engineers and hydrologists offer expert witness services to attorneys and the insurance industry.
+Elvin Aycock, professional engineers and hydrologists offers expert witness services to individuals, attorneys and the insurance industry.

-The engineer will conduct a thorough investigation of the situation and present his conclusions at trail in an easy to understand fashion.
-The engineers at Atlanta Engineering Services are known for "making the technical, understandable" and will often use demonstrative exhibits in order to make the evidence and engineer's conclusions more clearly understood to the judge and jury.
+Mr. Aycock, an expert witness, conducts a thorough investigation of the situation and present his conclusions to the client in an easy to understand fashion.
+Our engineers at Atlanta Engineering Services are known for "making the technical, understandable" and will often use demonstrative exhibits in order to make the evidence and engineer's conclusions more clearly understood to the judge and jury.

 • Site Investigations